William C. Lowe: Role in the birth of the IBM PC

 While the up-and-coming personal computer market potential had been studied and validated, Lowe determined IBM was unable to internally build a personal computer profitably and in a timely manner.
 When he spoke on the topic to the important Corporate Management Committee in July 1980, he said that to enter the market IBM needed to acquire another company "because we can't do this within the culture of IBM".
-The company Lowe suggested was Atari and he had an IBM industrial design model created using their existing Atari 800 platform to demonstrate the concept.
+The company Lowe suggested was Atari, Inc. and he had an IBM industrial design model created using their existing Atari 800 to demonstrate the concept.

 However CEO Frank Carey had begun to encourage the creation of small, autonomous "Independent Business Units" (IBU) within IBM, so therefore, rather than acquiring Atari, the corporate committee allowed Lowe to form a group of 12 employees and requested a strategy for developing the product internally.
 The crude prototype they designed barely worked when Lowe demonstrated it to the committee in August, 1980 but he presented a detailed business plan that streamlined the development process by proposing an open architecture as well as non-proprietary components and software.
 Furthermore, the new PC product would be sold through retail stores.
 All these elements of Lowe's plan were contrary to IBM tradition.

 Consequently, the Corporate Management Committee gave approval to move forward and in 1980 Lowe designated a multi-disciplinary team under manager Don Estridge to develop and launch the new product.
 In order to move quickly they designed it from standard components and outsourced development of the operating system to Microsoft and the processor to Intel.
 Following Lowe's strategy, the IBM PC was developed in one year.
 It was launched in August, 1981 and sold far more than had been projected, thereby legitimizing the personal computer business.